-The TUI BLUE Alaya will come with all the trimmings of a chic, adults-only retreat – including swim-up rooms, à la carte dining and five pools.
+The TUI BLUE Alaya, formerly known as the TUI SENSIMAR Alaya, comes with all the trimmings of a chic, adults-only retreat – including swim-up rooms, à la carte dining and five pools.

 The TUI MAGIC LIFE Kalawy is just the ticket for action-packed holidays – with four pools, lots of activities and a coral reef on the doorstep.